 - Press the Windows + S keys then search for cmd and right-click on the top result to open it as an administrator and get full privileges.

 - Type or paste in the CMD prompt the following command then press Enter:

 Wait for the procedure to be completed.
 Restart your computer and run the Snipping Tool software to see if everything is operating properly.

 How do I change where screenshots go in Windows 11?

-However, you can move the default location to a different folder for easy access or any other requirements if you wish.
+However, you can move the default location to a different folder for easy access or if Windows 11 screenshot is not saving.
 To begin, use Windows Explorer and navigate to the directory:

 Please note that <user name> should be replaced with your actual username.